Joanna is a Scottish Award-Winning Composer published by Universal Editions.

 In 2018 Joanna was awarded the Cappella Nova Competition Prize after writing a piece to mark 100 years since the Woman's Suffragette.
 Adjudicated by James Macmillan, 'Immortal Peace' premiered at Stirling castle followed by multiple performances at the Edinburgh Fringe Festival.

-Joanna composed and orchestrated music for a theatrical production of 'The Exodus' at the Royal Albert Hall with BBC writer and narrator Paul Kerensa.
+Joanna has arranged and orchestrated music for Artist Shan Ako (Hamilton), the Royal Philharmonic Strings, the UK Parliament prayer breakfast, and the London Community Gospel Choir.
+Joanna also composed and orchestrated music for a theatrical production of 'The Exodus' at the Royal Albert Hall with BBC writer and narrator Paul Kerensa.

-Love Illuminates was supported by the Gemma Classical Music Trust, registered charity no. 1121090 and also by Help Musicians.
+Love Illuminates was gratefully supported by the Gemma Classical Music Trust, registered charity no. 1121090 and also Help Musicians.
+When Joanna is not writing music she is usually paddle boarding down the thames...

 Joanna's Inspiration for music is summed up by a quote from Bernstein when he said: